ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 `Final` can also be used for instance attributes in `__init__`.
-If you have an instance attribute that should only be set once (in the initializer) and never changed, you can annotate it with `Final` in the class body and then assign it in the constructor.
+If you have an instance attribute that should only be set once (in the initializer) and never changed, you can annotate it with `Final` in the class body and then assign it in the constructor:
-For example:

 ```python
 # example_4.py